rhobs/handbook/content/Proposals/Accepted/202106-handbook.md

   * [Observability Team Process (Internal)](https://docs.google.com/document/d/1eojXStPdq1hYwv36pjE-vKR1q3dlBbpIx5w_L_v2gNo/edit)
   * [Monitoring Team Processes (Internal)](https://drive.google.com/drive/folders/1yU5DYhpBLzmp3q9SIhudRMZ1rsmQ_sR2)

-> TL;DR: I would like to propose to put all public documentation pieces related to the Observability Group (and not tied to a specific project) in the public GitHub repository called [`handbook`](https://github.com/rhobs/handbook).
+> TL;DR: I would like to propose to put all public documentation pieces related to the Monitoring Group (and not tied to a specific project) in the public GitHub repository called [`handbook`](https://github.com/rhobs/handbook).
 I propose to review all documents with a similar flow as code and put documents in the form of markdown files that can be read from both GitHub UI and automatically served on https://rhobs-handbook.netlify.app/ website.
 >
 > The [diagram](#flow-of-addingconsuming-documentation-to-handbook) below shows what fits into this handbook and what should be distributed to the relevant upstream project (e.g developer documentation).